Structure-Grounded Pretraining for Text-to-SQL: Structure-Grounded Pretraining

 To make the pretraining more effective and to achieve a better generalization performance, we also incorporate two data augmentation techniques.
-First, since the original parallel corpus only contains one table for each training example, we random sample $K_{neg}$ tables as negative samples and append them to the input sequence.
+First, since the original parallel corpus only contains one table for each training example, we randomly sample $K_{neg}$ tables as negative samples and append {their column names} to the input sequence.
 This simulates a database with multiple tables and potentially hundreds of columns, which is common in text-to-SQL.
-Second, we random replace the matched phrases in the NL sentences with values of cells from the same column.
-This way we can better leverage the contents of the table and improve the model's generalization ability by exposing it to more cell values.
+Second, we randomly replace the matched phrases in the NL sentences with values of cells from the same column (the labels are kept the same).\nop{Do we want to talk more about this data augmentation? e.g., for each training example, you create 2 additional examples?
+Do we have ablation studies to show how effective this is?} This way we can better leverage the contents of the table \hs{during pretraining} and improve the model's generalization ability by exposing it to more cell values. \nop{Can we come up with names for these settings?}